Firearms

 Faulty Firing Mechanism

 A worn or damaged firing pin can cause misfires or accidental discharges.
-Regularly inspecting and maintaining internal components is crucial to prevent mechanical failures that could lead to an explosion.
+Regularly inspecting and maintaining internal components is crucial to preventing mechanical failures that could lead to an explosion.

 Taking the bolt assembly apart and cleaning it out purposefully will go a long way here.